VozniukSerhiiQA/Demo/README.md

 - Change uncomment row #13 and comment #
 - Make sure all feature files has proper tag: Ready

-# Scoupe of current work
+# Scope of current work
 - In TODO list.